Who We Are

 How to Participate

-To apply for a grant from the Curry County Cultural Coalition go to the Grant Application page.
-Applications are due by March 31, 2014.
+To apply for a 2015 grant from the Curry County Cultural Coalition go to the Grant Application page on this web site.
+Applications for a 2015 grant are due by November 15, 2014.